zeek/zeek-docs/doc/scripts/base/utils/patterns.zeek.rst

    returns ``[matched=T, str=oob, off=2]``.

-   :s: a string to match against.
+   :param s: a string to match against.

-   :p: a pattern to match.
+   :param p: a pattern to match.

    :returns: a record indicating the match status.